rlivingsus/misc/AllBooks.md

 - Davis, Sampson: The Pact
 - Dawkins, Richard: The Magic of Reality
 - Del Monte, Louis A.: Genius Weapons
+- Delaney, Rob: A Heart that Works
 - Demopoulos, Ted: Infosec Rock Star (kindle)
 - Deutsch, David: The Beginning of Infinity
 - Dick, Phillip K.: Electric Dreams?
+- Dickens, Charles: A Tale of Two Cities; Oliver Twist
+- Dicks, Matthew: Storyworthy
 - Dignan, Aaron: Gameframe
 - Dinniman, Matt: Dungeon Crawler Carl
 - Dobbs, Richard: No Ordinary Disruption
+- Dobelli, Rolf: The Art of Thinking Clearly
 - Doctorow, Cory: Little Brother
 - Dolnick, Edward: The Rush
 - Domesek, Erica: P.S.
 I Made This...I See It...
 - Doubinsky, Sebastien: The Babylonian Trilogy
+- Douglas, John: Mindhunter
+- Douglass, Sara: ebook 1) The Wayfarer Redemption
 - Dower, John: Embracing Defeat: Japan in the Wake of World War II
 - Doyle, Arthur Conan: Complete Sherlock Holmes (kindle)
 - Dozois, Gardner: The Very Best of the Best: 35 Years of the Year's Best Sci-Fi
+- Drake, David: 1) Crown of the Isles (physical)
 - Drayden, Nickey: The Prey of Gods
 - Dreeke, Robin: It's Not all about "me"
+- Driver, Minnie: Managing Expectations
 - Drucker, Peter: The Practice of Management
+- Duckworth, Angela: Grit
+- Duncan, Dave: ebook 1) The Reluctant Swordsman
+- Dunham, Lena: Not that Kind of Girl
 - Durant, Will/Ariel: The Lessons of History
 - Dweck, Carol: Mindset
+- Dyachenko, Marina: Vita Nostra
 - Ebrahim, Zak: The Terrorist's Son
 - Edmondson, Amy: the Fearless Organization
 - Egan, Timothy: The Immortal Irishman